pratiksha/learnability-reproduce/README.md

 7. Follow the instructions in the README file of the appropriate figure's folder to run the simulations and summarize the results.

-7. Run the appropriate Python script to generate a Makefile for that experiment.

-8. Next, run the appropriate analysis script to summarize the results.